 Running Yara scans

 Even though SES Evolution has been designed to limit their impact on workstations, Yara scans may still affect the performance of scanned agents.
-The impact of such scans depends on the number of rules and what they do.
-For more information, refer to the section Choosing the priority of Yara and IoC analyses.
+The scan time depends on the number of rules and their nature, but also the number of files to scan.
+We recommend targeting the directories to scan.

 To run Yara scans in SES Evolution, you must first import these rules into analysis units.
 The scan can then be run on agents in three different ways, as described in the scenario below.